End bull burning festivals in Spain.

 Approach: My petition is a "long read" and contains a lot of background information on the sources of the cruelty and the enjoyment of torturing animals.
 To stop something, we have to understand it.
 We also have to see it: there are numerous links to footage recorded by both participants in these events and animal activists in Spain.
 It is very distressing, particularly the scenes of burning animals and young animals being mutilated.
 It is up to the reader whether to watch it or not, but it should be kept in mind that what you see is still considered to be "entertainment" by many millions of people in Spain.

 I have realised during the petition that for many thousands of people, it has been the first time they have become aware of these practices and their scale in Spain.
 There have been upwards of 10,000 comments in addition to the signatures of support, many containing specific questions.
 I do my best to keep up with the comments and reply to as many of the questions as I can.
 Please do not hesitate to repeat them in the body of the petition if I miss something.
 Fortunately, the vast majority of the comments have been framed in civilised language.
-The petition has not been without its trolls, but thankfully they have been very few and far between, and they have had nothing of substance to say apart from accusations of anti-Spanish activity.
-Perhaps fortunately, not one single comment has questioned the factual accuracy of this petition - I am proud of that, and wish to see it continue.
+Not one single comment has questioned the factual accuracy of this petition - I am proud of that, and wish to see it continue.